peakshift/bitcoin-ux/coinjoins/README.md

 - Bitcoin is not anonymous.
 - Consider each address you generate as a new identity.
 - Coin has history
-- Histories can become linked
+- Histories can link addresses into clusters
 - Public ledger
 - Anyone can lookup
 - New users may not be aware